shakiritis/sdr-EchoBase/README.md

 2. **Speech Transcription (`speech2txt.py`)**
 - Continuously records microphone input.
 - Uses **Faster-Whisper** to transcribe speech to text in near real time.
-- Maintains a sliding buffer of recent audio (≈30s) and applies VAD to filter silence.
+- Maintains a sliding buffer of recent audio (≈30s) and applies Voice Activity Detection to filter silence.
 - Writes recognized text segments into **`transcript.txt`**, which acts as the message source for the SDR transmission.

 3. **Transmission (`TX.py`)**